force-push-main/holbertonschool-printf/README.md

-### Return value
+### RETURN VALUE

-On success, \_printf() will return the total number of bytes (characters) printed to stdout, not including the null terminator that concludes the string.
+On success, _printf() will return the total number of bytes (characters) printed to stdout, not including the null terminator that concludes the string.

-In the case of an error, \_printf will instead return -1.
+In the case of an error, such as if the user passes a single % with no specifier, _printf will instead return -1.